 Ellen Holmes Pearson, Professor of History, UNC Asheville, Asheville, NC

-Jeff McClurken, Professor of History & American Studies and Special Assistant to the Provost for Teaching, Technology, & Innovation, University of Mary Washington, Fredericksburg, VA
+Jeffrey McClurken, Cheif of Staff, Clerk of the Board, and Professor of History & American Studies, University of Mary Washington, Fredericksburg, VA

 - Plan and lead the June 2016 convening, in order to introduce participating faculty, instructional technologists, and archivists to the innovative pedagogy and technology required for team-teaching the digital liberal arts seminars at a distance.